Sarohia94/-Project-4-Baking-Blog/README.md

 5. Under "Branch" select "main" from the dropdown
 6. Click "Save" which will then refresh the page
 7. It might take a few mins before you can refresh and view the link to the site published

-### Deploy project to Heroku
-1. Assuming you have cloned or forked the repository, sign up or log in to Heroku
-2. Go to "new" and click "create new app", the "create new app" is also available from the dashboard
-3. Enter a unique app name and choose a region
-4. Click "create app"
-6. Go to the Settings tab and set the Buildbacks to Python and NodeJS, in that order
-7. On the same tab go to Config Vars, click "reveal config vars" and enter PORT in to "KEY" and 8000 in to "VALUE" and then click "Add"
-8. Now go to the Deploy tab and click "Connect to Github" from Deployment Method.
-9. Search by the repository name (which needs to match exactly), once this is found
-10. Enable automatic deploys if preferred
-11. Go to Manual deploy, the branch to deploy should be main and then click on "Deploy Branch"
-12. Once deployment is complete you can click "View" to open the game in Heroku

 - - -